braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

     // cards have been updated
 });

-// optionally set the current user's External ID if (isLoggedIn){
+// optionally set the current user's external ID if (isLoggedIn){
     braze.changeUser(userIdentifier);
 }